ervingegprifti/numbertheoryalgorithms/README.md

-# Number Theory algorithms
+# Number Theory Algorithms
-This app provides a comprehensive set of essential number theory algorithms, designed for quick and accurate calculations.
-It's an ideal companion for students studying number theory and enthusiasts seeking a reliable tool for exploring mathematical problems.
+Android app offering a set of basic number theory algorithms, designed for quick and easy calculations.
+Useful for students studying number theory and for enthusiasts looking for a tool to explore mathematical problems on the go.